US company agrees to restart MH370 search in 'no find, no fee' deal

 "Malaysia's decision to proceed with the search shows the commitment to find MH370," a statement from Darren Chester, the Minister for Infrastructure and Transport said.

-"While I am hopeful of a successful search, I'm conscious of not raising hopes for the loved ones of those on board."

-Malaysia, Australia and China announced in January that they were suspending the search for the missing airliner.
-In its final report released earlier this month, investigators for the Australian Transport Safety Bureau said it was "almost inconceivable" that we are no closer to knowing its ultimate fate.
+In its final report released earlier this month, investigators for the Australian Transport Safety Bureau said it was "almost inconceivable" that authorities were no closer to knowing its ultimate fate.

-"The Malaysian Government has accepted an offer from Ocean Infinity to search for the missing plane, entering into a 'no find no fee' arrangement," Chester's statement says.
+The governments didn't rule out a future resumption of the search if "credible new information" came to light.

+However, in his statement, Chester said no new information had since emerged.

 Australia, at Malaysia's request, will provide technical assistance, the statement adds.
+Data collected during the previous search will be also provided.

+Stray debris belonging to the aircraft has been found over the past couple of years in west African countries bordering the Indian Ocean.

+The debris was discovered thousands of miles from where the plane is believed to have gone down, in a remote area of the ocean off the coast of Australia.

 CNN has contacted Ocean Infinity and is awaiting comment.